IOIO72/scad-rainbow/README.md

 ### Optionally save your configuration

-If you like to use your configuration as a template for further labelling tags, it's a good idea, to save your configuration:
+If you like to use your configuration as a template for further models, it's a good idea, to save your configuration:

 1. Click the `+` symbol in the customizer, which you find beside the configuration selector drop-down in the second line of the customizer.
 2. Give your configuration a name.

 Use the drop-down menu to access your saved configurations.

+## Post printing

+**Glue Rainbow to stand**

+I recommend to use superglue to attach the rainbow segments to the stand.

+If the bows don't fit into the holes, you can increase the stand attachment hole tolerance value